(1) Disputed Liability

 (5) Prior Claim History.

 Most insurance companies, and certainly in any commercial case, will run what’s called an ISO.
-An ISO is a clearinghouse that contains all of your prior claim history.
+An ISO is a clearinghouse that contains all of your prior claim histories.
 If you were injured on March 1, and your ISO has lots of claims on it for similar type injuries in the not so distant future, it will make it difficult to pursue your claim.
+Contact our offices to speak to an Atlanta car accident attorney today.